stellar-deprecated/docs/guides/compliance-protocol.md

    creates an `AUTH_SERVER` and adds its location (URL) to the institution's [stellar.toml](https://www.stellar.org/developers/guides/concepts/stellar-toml.html).
-2. The sending FI contacts the receiving FI's `AUTH_SERVER` providing information on the sender, whether in needs AML information on the recipient, the unsigned transaction, and any additional attachments.
+2. The sending FI contacts the receiving FI's `AUTH_SERVER` providing information on the sender, whether it needs AML information on the recipient, the unsigned transaction, and any additional attachments.
 3. The receiving FI responds with whether they're willing to send AML information on the recipient and whether they'll accept the payment, along with additional information pertaining to their